luciusmagn/magnusi.tech/posts/huoh.md

 "How did you get in?
 They don't let people without a resident card in," Neiro responded.
 Or something like that, I'm still unsure about the way she speaks.
 Cartographer insert out.

 "I have a business permit.
-I am a business man of sorts.
+I am a businessman of sorts.
 I sell light bulbs and I also have another passion.
 I adore trinkets and oddities and
 I trade for them.
 I heard there is a lot of strange stuff going on around here, so I came over here personally in hopes of finding some interesting things...
 Ah, I'm sorry I talk too much.
 I have been on the road for quite a while."